 - Strive for 40 academic hours per week of class and study time

 - New seminarians log and submit their hours each week to their Formation Director and the SJV Director of Academic Formation for the first semester

 - Strive for academic excellence according to one’s ability

 - Maintain a schedule of 16-18 credits per semester

 - Refrain from using seminarian status for special considerations from professors or university staff

 - Always treat teachers and UST staff with respect

 - Maintain academic integrity

-In addition to the required major in Philosophy, more than 90 percent of SJV seminarians double major in Catholic Studies.
-The Department of Catholic Studies at the University of St Thomas is the oldest and largest program of its kind in the world.
-For more than 20 years, Catholic Studies has offered students the opportunity to encounter the Catholic intellectual tradition in its richness and breadth.
-Catholic Studies courses integrate such disciplines as Theology, Philosophy, Literature, History, and Art, and are taught by faculty deeply committed to the encounter of faith and reason.
+In addition to the required major in Philosophy, more than 90 percent of SJV seminarians earn a second major in Catholic Studies.
+The Department of Catholic Studies at the University of St. Thomas is the oldest and largest program of its kind.
+For 25 years, Catholic Studies has offered students the opportunity to encounter the Catholic intellectual tradition in its richness and breadth.
+Catholic Studies courses integrate such disciplines as Theology, Philosophy, Literature, History and Art, and are taught by faculty deeply committed to the encounter of faith and reason.

 Click here to learn more about studying abroad in Rome.